 Techniques, fundamental color theories, and composition.
 Principal medium is oil or acrylic.
-Recommended prerequisite: AR 1301 (Draw ing I) or AR 1311 (Design Fundamentals).
+Recom mended prerequisite: AR 1301 (Draw ing I) or AR 1311 (Design Fundamentals).

-History of Western Art I (3)
+History of Art: Ancient through Medieval (3)

 Principal periods in the history of Western art from the paleolithic period to the Gothic.